 Because of zinc’s anti-inflammatory properties, evidence suggests that it can suppress the P. acnes bacteria responsible for excessively oily glands.
 Another study found that people with high levels of zinc tended to have less severe acne scarring.

 Zinc has anti-inflammatory properties due to its effect on oxidative stress.
 Oxidative stress is the imbalance between free radicals and antioxidants in your body.
-Because zinc reduces the oxidative stress within your body, it also reduces chronic inflammation, which contributes to many health problems such as heart disease and cancer.
+Because zinc reduces oxidative stress within your body, it also reduces chronic inflammation, which contributes to many health problems such as heart disease and cancer.

 Zinc and the Memory